andrei-samofalov/async-py-bus/README.md

 # async-py-bus

-The library is designed for asynchronous `event-driven` and `cqrs` Python projects, has no third-party dependencies, and is useful for handling domain events, queries, and commands.
+The library is designed for asynchronous `event-driven` and `cqrs` Python projects, has no third-party dependencies, and is useful for handling domain events, queries and commands.

 See [more examples](https://github.com/andrei-samofalov/async-py-bus/tree/master/docs/examples) on GitHub